 You can spend so much time dealing with organizational issues that you can never get grounded in what the customer wants and needs.

-One way to improve your ability to really hear the customer is by doing a better job of capturing their If you can capture and prioritize those customer ideas, it will dictate what you build in a meaningful way.
+One way to improve your ability to really hear the customer is by doing a better job of capturing their feedback.
+If you can capture and prioritize those customer ideas, it will dictate what you build in a meaningful way.